mina-fayazi/FullStackOpen/part3/README.md

 ### 3.8\*: Phonebook Backend, step 8
 - Extend `morgan` to log the data sent in HTTP POST requests.
 - Note: Avoid logging sensitive data in production environments to comply with privacy regulations.

+### 3.9: Phonebook Backend, step 9
+- Integrate the backend with the phonebook frontend from Part 2.
+- Serve the frontend's production build from the backend:
+  - Place the frontend's production build files in the `part3/phonebook-backend/dist` directory.
+  - Configure the backend to serve static files from this directory using `Express`.
+  - Update the frontend to ensure its requests point to the correct backend URLs.
+- Verify the integration:
+  - Ensure that the phonebook frontend can fetch, add, and delete entries using the backend API.
+  - Test all existing functionality in the frontend with the backend.